A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Main Results

-where $|v| = \sum_{k \in \VV} |P \cdot \tilde{f} + \epsilon|_k$.
-Then the constant speed solution minimizes $\mathcal{I}_q(v,g)$ over the pairs $(v,g)$ associated to $(P,\epsilon)$, i.e pairs which satisfy \eqref{eq: reducedcond}. \end{lem} \begin{proof} See Appendix \ref{appendix: lem: const2}. \end{proof} On a tree, we have one inverse (up to choice of root node) and Lemma \ref{lem: const2} is equivalent to the constant speed solution minimising $\mathcal{I}_q(v,g)$, which is implied by Theorem \ref{thm: benamoutree}.
 We now present the main result of the paper: showing that the Benamou-Brenier formula holds for $q \geq 1$ on a general connected graph. \begin{thm}[Benamou-Brenier across a Graph] For a connected graph $\GG$, for any $q \geq 1$, we can express the Wasserstein-$1$ distance between $f(0)$ and $f(1)$ by